oshankkkk/shellhistory/README.md

 (what if the user put it in a different folder or renamed it? well fix that in future) After that i should read the file
-When user types it should chose the matches of in the file and display like a autocorrect
+When user types it should chose the matches of in the file and display like a autocorrect listen to the user inputs, bash doesnt have event listeners, bash only knows what the user types after the \n through thats standed input whats a Deamon, its a fancy way of says background process(i dont think there much more to it tbh) its mostly a stuff like event listners yk somthing thats always runnig and that the user doesnt see or like have direct access to im gonna write a that listen to what the user types and matches it with whats in the shellhistory To make a daemon in Go we just have to make a go file and make infinete loop that runs for ever.
+We dont print in that file (cause then the user will know the file is running aka user ta horen thama run karanne file eka)
+So basically any file that the user doesnt know that runs is a DAEMON.
+We make a text file call a log file, then we put what ever we are supposed to print ( but cant cause the user is watching) to that file, this helps in debugging stuff.
+Thats a Deamon in a nutshell.